AmericanSquid/CouponSheet/README.md

 ### 7. Access the app

-Once the app is running, you can access it at http://localhost:3002 or the specified port.
+Once the app is running, you can access it at http://localhost:3001

 ## API Endpoints